timuruski/Cache-Debugger/readme.md

 ## Roadmap ##

 ### Version 1.1: ###
-* Toolbar icon responds to applicationCache events, shows error state.
+* Toolbar icon responds to applicationCache events, shows error state. *done*
 * Buttons in the inspector for swapping and updating the cache
 * Style inspector scrollbar *done*
 * Animate inspector hide/show